Banepa

 Chandeshwori, located approximately 1 km northeast of the town along the Rudramati River.
-The Dhaneshwor Temple is 1km south of the town.
-Banepa is also known for its eight different temples of Lord Ganesh, Narayanthan (the temple of Lord Narayan), Bhimshenthan (the temple of Lord Bhimshen) and eight different ponds.
+The Dhaneshwor Temple is 1 kilometre south of the town.
+Banepa is also known for its eight different temples of Ganesh, Narayanthan (the temple of Narayan), Bhimshenthan (the temple of Bhimshen), and eight different ponds.

 History

 Some of the ancient names of Banepa were Banepur, Baniyapur, Banipur.
 As it had trade relationship with Tibet from ancient period, Banepa is also known as "Bhont", "Bhonta", "Bhon dey (भोंदेय्)".
 Banepa is the combination of two words i.e. "Bane" means 'Business' and "Pa" means 'Place'.
 Therefore, "Banepa" means 'Place of Business'.

 It is believed that when entire Kathmandu Valley was covered with lake, there was a settlement in Banepa.

-By early Lichchavi period (5th-8th century), settlements existed at Sanga (Sangagrama), Banepa (Ninaapa), Nala, Panauti, Khopasi, Palanchowk, Dumja and probably Dolakha, Lele (Lembatidrangga), Chitlang valley and even up to Gorkha.
+By early Lichchavi period (5th-8th century), settlements existed at Sanga (Sangagrama), Banepa, Nala, Panauti, Khopasi, Palanchowk, Dumja and probably Dolakha, Lele (Lembatidrangga), Chitlang valley and even up to Gorkha.
 (Slusser, 1982).

 Thakuri period (879 – 1200 A.D.) : Bhaktapur and Banepa was the core political area.

-Malla Period (1200–1769 A.D.) : King Anandedeva Malla united the scattered villages and made modern Banepa surrounded by eight gates with a Ganesh (the elephant-headed god of good omen) at each of the gates in eight different directions in Kaligat Year 4197 (around 1153 B.S.).
-He also built a temple of Chandeshwori and arranged a trust fund for the goddess.
+Malla Period (1200–1769 A.D.) : King Anandedeva Malla united the scattered villages and made modern Banepa surrounded by eight gates with a statue of Ganesh at each of the gates in eight different directions in Kaligat Year 4197 (around 1153 B.S.).
+He also built a temple of Chandeshwari Temple and arranged a trust fund for the goddess.